nf-core/genomeannotator/docs/usage.md

 | `fastq_2`      | Full path to FastQ file for Illumina short reads 2.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz".                                                             |
 | `strandedness` | The orientation the reads were sequenced in.
 Typically, this will be `forward` as per the Illumina TruSeq library kit (dUTP)                                                           |

+If at all possible, you should use poly-A selected, stranded mRNA-seq data for this with a read configuration of 2x150bp.
+It is not necessary (or recommended) to use biological replicates!
+Instead, rather try adding several developmental stages and tissues.

 ## Reference genome alignments

 ESGA can align your assembly to one or more related reference genomes to lift their existing annotations and use this information during gene building.
-We have tested this primarily with assemblies and annotations from EnsEMBL, but other sources may work too.
+We have tested this primarily with assemblies and annotations from [EnsEMBL](https://ftp.ensembl.org/pub/), but other sources may work too.
 Note that the annotation must be in GTF format!
 To pass this data to ESGA, a sample sheet is needed.

 The format should be as follows: